 Medu Vada is a classic South Indian gluten-free vegetarian fritter.
 Or I should describe it as an indispensable South Indian breakfast staple.
-It is crisp, crunchy, fluffy and full of flavours.
+It is crisp, crunchy, fluffy, and full of flavors vegan fritter.
 The soul-satisfying piping hot medu vada dipped in sambar with coconut chutney is totally an irresistible breakfast combination.
-As a result, you surely cannot stop at one vada.

-Other than Idlis and Dosas, medu vada is perhaps the most sought-after dish for lovers of South Indian food.
+Other than idli and dosa, medu vada is perhaps the most sought-after dish for South Indian food lovers.
 Since, I have a large, soft corner in my heart for the typical South Indian breakfast.
-Medu Vada Sambar is a regular affair for breakfast or Sunday brunch.
+Vada Sambar is a regular affair for breakfast or Sunday brunch.

 How to Serve Medu Vada?

-For an authentic South Indian breakfast at home, prepare – Rava Idli, Vada, Sambar, Coconut Chutney and Filter Coffee.
-It will be a blissful Sunday morning breakfast.
 While most people choose to have vada in the morning, many love to binge on it as snacks in the evening.
-Traditionally, medu vada sambar is the most popular meal combination; however, you can also choose to savour it with a dash of slightly sweet, whipped curd or only with coconut chutney.
+Traditionally, medu vada sambar is the most popular meal combination; however, you can also choose to savor it with a dash of slightly sweet, whipped curd or only with coconut chutney.

 Medu Vada Recipe

 - 1 teaspoon black peppercorns (sabut kalimirch) roughly crushed

 - Salt to taste